sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 This behavior usually occurs when data for the selected game cannot be read.
 Some things to try if you encounter this issue:
 * Launch the game again with different compatibility settings.
 A list of known working configurations can be found [here](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Compatibility-List).
-* Launch the game with debug colors enabled.
-If the boot sequence freezes on a specific color, this can be used to precisely determine the issue.
 * Connect your game drive to a computer and verify the integrity of the affected game.
 This can be done by taking a hash of the *.iso* file and checking it against the database found at http://redump.org.
 The file should be replaced if it does not match.
 * If using UDPBD, ensure your network connection to the server is fast and stable.
 This can be tested by running PS2NET through launchELF and pinging the PS2's IP address from your computer.
 If the connection is solid there will be 0% packet loss and less than 3ms average response time.